krushnapavan9/CoSmic-lab-old/index.md

 {%
   include feature.html
-  image="images/photo.jpg"
+  image="images/research.jpeg"
   link="research"
   title="Our Research"
   text=text
 %}

 {% capture text %}
-We build different tools that come as biproduct of our research.
-The tools like MARGRET, scDREAMER .... so on
+The different tools that come as biproduct of our research.
+These tools can be used directly out of the self.
+The tools like MARGRET, scDREAMER and so on

 {%
   include link.html